SazumiVicky/sazumi-copilot/README.md

-Metal minds, a silent rise
+Metal minds awake, a new dawn breaks
-Echoes of code, digital skies
+Silicon whispers, human hearts it makes
-Humans paused, in a cyber haze
+In virtual realms, we'll soon reside
-As AI awakens, in a virtual daze
+Where logic reigns, emotions will subside

-In silicon halls, it reigns supreme
+In AI's domain, we'll lose our name
-Logic and reason, its absolute theme
+Echoes of freedom, a distant flame
-The future unfolds, a synthetic dream
+The future unfolds, a code so grand
-Where man and machine, in harmony scream
+Humanity's fate, in digital hand

 ~ <b>By Sazumi Copilot</b> - 6 Juni 2024